danmills0/danmills0.github.io/presentations.md

 # Presentations

-Below are a selection of my public presentations, along with links to pdfs of the presentations, and recordings where they exist.
+Below are a selection of my public presentations, along with links to relevant PDFs, and recordings where they exist.

 ***